Eigen-Consulting/eigen-prompting-interview/README.md

 2. Verifies that `npx promptfoo@latest` can be run successfully.
 3. Creates an alias `eval` for running `npx promptfoo@latest eval`.
 4. Prompts you for the password provided by your interviewer.
-5. Sends a request to our servers to verify the password and retrieve the OpenRouter API key (which will power your LLM requests).
+5. Sends a request to our servers to verify the password and retrieve the OpenRouter API key (which will power your llm requests).
 6. Sets the `OPENROUTER_API_KEY` environment variable with the retrieved key.

 After running this script, you'll be ready to start the interview session with the necessary environment setup and API key in place.